 The FBI knew it, but they didn't try to flip her.

-Well, how does this I mean, if your own wife, or in this case your own wives, are are saying you're a bad guy, I mean that your own family doesn't think you're a good guy, uh, that's not a good idea.
+Well, how does this, I mean, if your own wife, or in this case, your own wives are saying you're a bad guy, I mean, your own family doesn't think you're a good guy, that's not a good idea.

-Explain the the suitcases of of gold bars and cash and busted up hard drives, because we have that in this case as well.
+Explain the suitcases of gold bars and cash and busted up hard drives because we have that in this case as well.

 It really is like something out of a movie.

-And the prosecutors uh, you know, they they know about this and they keep doing a deal with him anyway, and they say, Oh, he didn't do anything wrong because the prosecutors had to make this uh they wanted to make it go away on behalf of on behalf of the Democrats.
+And they say, oh, he didn't do anything wrong because the prosecutors had to make this, they wanted to make it go away on behalf of the Democrats.

-But that but it makes no sense because you're talking about, you know, Congress allowing IT systems and administrators like this guy who handles sensitive networks with sensitive, you know, national secrets, he's working remotely from Pakistan, and you were able to confirm that in Pakistan he would arrive and he'd have these an entourage of intelligence people meeting him.
+He's working remotely from Pakistan and you were able to confirm that in Pakistan he would arrive and he'd have these an entourage of intelligence people meeting him.

 Absolutely.

-I mean, first of all, there was a civil court uh lawsuit filed by his own stepmom that said that, and then I teamed up with the freelancer who went to Pakistan, everyone in his town saw it.
+I mean, first of all, there was a civil court lawsuit filed by his own stepmom that said that.

-And this guy would brag about how he had the power to change the president in his words, these outlandish boasts by this guy who had this extraordinary power somehow from the access that he that he had to all these uh computer files.
+And this guy would brag about how he had the power to change the president, in his words, these outlandish boasts by this guy who had this extraordinary power somehow from the access that he had to all these computer files.

 But the Democrats are the victims at the beginning.

-And so after he leaves the laptop in the phone booth, um, I find that Imran Awan is impersonating an intelligence staffer, and he still has access to the Congress, even though he's been banned from the network.
+And so after he leaves the laptop in the phone booth, I find that Imran Awan is impersonating an intelligence staffer and he still has access to the Congress, even though he's been banned from the network.

-And so this kind of stuff that's going on is is is deeply disturbing.
+And so this kind of stuff that's going on is deeply disturbing.

 Anyone could confirm it.